 The Jabra Elite 85t are an upgrade to the widely popular Elite Active 75t, aptly named the Elite 85t (the ‘Active’ moniker has been dropped to indicate they’re not as suited to sports).
 The focus?
 To challenge the best noise-cancelling earbuds by adding powerful active noise cancellation (ANC) to block annoying external sounds, just like the Apple AirPods Pro and the Sony WF-1000XM4 do.

-Available on for $229 / £219.99, the Jabra Elite 85t retain the same stylish design of their predecessor, however, this time there’s some added extra bulk to accommodate the noise-cancelling tech, which makes these true wireless earbuds feel less compact and protrude out of the ear a little more.
+Available for $229 / £219.99, the Jabra Elite 85t retain the same stylish design of their predecessor, however, this time there’s some added extra bulk to accommodate the noise-cancelling tech, which makes these wireless earbuds feel less compact and protrude out of the ear a little more.

 However, audio has been vastly improved thanks to a new pair of 12mm in-built speakers, which are twice the size of those on the 75t buds and offer a wider and more well-balanced soundstage.
 This, alongside even deeper bass, adds more depth to your favorite tunes.

 While the noise-blocking technology does affect battery life, the 85t buds are still able to offer over five hours of playback per charge, with its charging case able to extend this to an impressive 25 hours.